 What types of services are offered?

-Evaluation includes a thorough analysis of voice behavior and function, as well as, social and emotional screening to assess use of voice for communication.
+An auditory-perceptual and acoustic voice evaluation includes a thorough analysis of voice behavior and function, as well as, social and emotional screening to assess use of voice for communication.
 Testing can include voice tasks, analysis of quality and diagnostic therapy to assess the best tools for rehabilitation.

 What are the symptoms of a voice disorder?

 - Rough or strained vocal quality